-- Review of OSHA standards, CDC standards, staff input - We evaluate, i.e., research and read material from above, new procedures and products by licensing regulations and evidence-based literature. - Both front-line workers and management officials are involved in the process by exchange of information
+- Review of OSHA standards, CDC standards, staff input - All non-intact wounds of staff, participants, volunteers and visitors must be covered by an adhesive bandage. - We evaluate, i.e., research and read material from above, new procedures and products by licensing regulations and evidence-based literature. - Both front-line workers and management officials are involved in the process by exchange of information